vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ## Netflix

 There's a lot I want to watch on Netflix.

-Stuff that is not yet on Netflix, that I expect will get on it in the next several months:

-* Squid Game Season 3 (estimated release September 2025)

-All the above are Netflix originals so they won't leave once they are on Netflix.

 Stuff that is ready for me to watch, that I have not yet started: